-Dixon is also a member of the Dirty Bohemians.
-This is a funk/hard rock group led by Zack Birnbaum.
+Dixon is a member of The Dirty Bohemians.
+This is a funk/hard rock group led by Zach Birnbaum.
 This group is well-known in New Jersey as a tight group with high-calibre original compositions.

 Dixon performs in a variety of venues, including Chris’s Jazz Cafe, the Washington Banquet and Catering, Sandi Pointe Coastal Bistro, Shanghai Jazz, and the Tuckahoe Inn, as well as Rowan University, NJMEA Convention, and the University of Maryland.
 He is based in South Jersey, where he primarily performs, but he also occasionally travels out-of-state.

 Dixon began studying saxophone as a teenager, both as a classical and as a jazz musician.
 He attended Rowan University for a performance degree in Jazz Studies, where he also studied classical saxophone technique, as well as music composition, where he studied with Timothy Powell, Denis DiBlasio, Carl Cox, and Roberto Pace.
 During the early years of his career, he performed regularly in his home state of New Jersey.

 In 2014, Dixon received the Bill Walters NJJS Jazz Scholarship through the New Jersey Jazz Society, where he was invited to perform at the Shanghai Jazz restaurant with a group from the William Paterson University.
 He also performed at the 2014 NJMEA Convention with the New Jersey Intercollegiate Jazz Band.
 In 2016, Dixon was inducted into the Pi Kappa Lambda honors society.

 For More Info...

 If you would like to learn more about the author, feel free to visit www.brandonquinndixon.com.